0x3f1opusexpavotelos/social-links/README.md

 # docker run -e DOMAIN=
 # docker build --build-arg DOMAIN=yourdomain.com -t your-image-name .
 ```

-This will make the site available at

-For more information about Docker configuration, see [docker/README.md](docker/README.md).

 ---

 rent server for host static page, SPA, API, cli,